Back to Marketplace Guide

 POST /install ORC-originated

 Called by the ORC when a user purchases your tool.
 Register the installation.
+For bundled tools, a shared bundleInstallId is included.

 // Request